 Mythoversal restores inclusion, diversity, and equity to classical texts.

 We restore traditions erased by centuries of gatekeeping.

 We reconnect modern readers to ancient tales.

 Our entry point into the Mythoverse is the land of Mythoversal Hellas, where we disrupt and deconstruct Greek, Hellenic, Roman, and Byzantine sources to create a mythic environment that's inclusive, inviting, and relevant.
 The setting is a window into the past and a mirror for today.

-Navigating the WebsiteMythoversal is styled like a wiki that you can explore at your own pace.
-Many tools are available to help you navigate.
-Each page contains a search bar in the header and an expandable table of contents icon on the left side that will follow you down the page.
+Navigating the WebsiteMythoversal navigates like a wiki with interlinked articles added over time.
+A variety of tools are available to help you navigate.
+First, each page contains a search bar in the header.
+Second, the red square that follows you down each page contains an expandable table of contents.
+And third, many pages also include a table of contents on the right-side panel.
 Links may appear in line like this or as article blocks like this:

 The World Anvil PlatformMythoversal is built on the World Anvil platform of authorship and worldbuilding.
 If you're not a World Anvil member, you're not seeing the entire site.
 Registering for a free World Anvil account and being logged in will enable you to:

 Age-Gated ContentAlthough this site is designed to be an accessible resource for users of all ages, some mythology deals with mature subject matter that may be inappropriate to sensitive readers.
 Mature content and external links are only visible to logged-in World Anvil members who self-assign the "Mature" subscriber group, affirming that they are 13+ years old and, if under 18, are accessing the site with a guardian's permission.